Allergy Shots – Could They Help Your Allergies?

 How many shots will I have to get?

-Quite a few.
-You will start getting shots once a week.
-After about 15 weeks of shots, your healthcare provider will decide when you can start maintenance treatment.
-Maintenance shots are usually given just once each month, year round.
-You’ll probably need to get maintenance shots for 3 years.
-Then you may be able to stop having shots.
+Most people get 1 or 2 shots each week at first.
+After about 6 months of weekly shots, your healthcare provider will decide when you can start maintenance treatment.
+These shots usually are given once a month, year-round.
+You probably will need maintenance shots for 3 to 5 years.
+If your symptoms are better, you may be able to stop having shots.

-Some people can also have severe, shock-like reactions to an allergy shot.
+One common reaction is swelling at the place of the shot.
+Some people can have severe, shock-like reactions to an allergy shot.
 This type of reaction is called anaphylaxis.
-Anaphylaxis is rare but very serious.
-If you get your shots on schedule (every week or every month), you’re less likely to have this kind of reaction.
+It is rare but very serious.
+If you get your shots on schedule (each week or month), you are less likely to have this kind of reaction.